 Accounting and Audit

-Accounting and audit is perhaps the oldest technique used to document the social impact of organizations.
+Accounting and audit are perhaps the oldest techniques used to document the social impact of organizations.

-Introduced back in the 1970s, the process consists of a detailed analysis of the effects of the company’s activities through three main steps.
-These steps include planning, accounting, reporting, and auditing.
+Introduced in the 1970s, the process consists of a detailed analysis of the effects of the company’s activities through three main steps: planning, accounting, reporting, and auditing.

 The Logic Approach Evaluation Program

-If you’re wondering how to measure the social impact of a project rather than a company, on the whole, the logic approach based on output assessment is the ideal option.
+If you’re wondering how to measure the social impact of a project rather than a company, the logic approach based on output assessment is the ideal option.

-This approach evaluates the outputs rather than the outcomes that companies take into consideration while designing projects.
+This approach evaluates the outputs rather than the outcomes companies consider while designing projects.
 Consequently, it enables companies to include performance assessment in the project design’s basic framework to measure its social impact beforehand.

 Social Return on Investment

 Social return on investment (SROI) is a value-based concept for measuring social impact.
-These metrics concentrate on displaying the value created by social impact activities taken up by the organization.
+These metrics concentrate on displaying the value created by the organization’s social impact activities.

-An SROI evaluation can be either conducted retrospectively to showcase completed projects’ outcomes or conducted beforehand to predict planned activities’ social value and results.
+An SROI evaluation can either be conducted retrospectively to showcase completed projects’ outcomes or beforehand to predict planned activities’ social value and results.

 See Related: How to Do a Stakeholder Impact Analysis?